Daily Intelligencer Politics Chat: Fiasco in Finland

 Jon: I made this point in my piece — he IS taking a political risk.
 But doesn’t that enhance the suspicion?
 Trump is all about politics.
 If it were President Rand Paul, you’d say, of course he is taking a risk, he cares about his kooky beliefs.

-Eric: Yeah — I think that rhetoric sounds good/has potential superficial appeal.
+Eric: Yeah — I think that rhetoric sounds good or has potential superficial appeal.
 But the actual fact that Trump is legitimately subordinating politics to principle with respect to Russia is damning.

 Ed: The timing is just bizarre: Here we are on the brink of a critical midterm election, when Trump ought to be focusing attention on the economy and the Kavanaugh thing.
 And instead, we have this totally unforced error.
 That simply attracts more attention to the worst fears about him.
 To make a point I suspect we’d all agree on, when you add this entire trip up, Trump appears to be trying to pull off a strategic repositioning of the U.S. that’s in line with his past rhetoric, but that I’m guessing not 2 percent of MAGA people were prepared to embrace.
 And it puts GOP unity to a real stress test at the worst possible moment.